kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Build Versus Buy Revisited

-Buying reduces startup cost.
+Buying reduces startup cost
-Building reduces long term cost.
+Building reduces long term cost
 Scale changes the equation

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.